Rhode Island DUI Manslaughter

 Build Your Case with a Rhode Island DUI Lawyer

 A typical drunk driving or DUI charge is a misdemeanor in the State of Rhode Island.
 However, any DUI charge in which a motorist seriously injures or kills another person is a felony charge.
 In some states, this would be referred to as vehicular manslaughter, in Rhode Island, it is driving under the influence resulting in serious bodily injury or death.
 Both charges are extremely serious and the penalties are severe.

-A DUI resulting in serious bodily injury or death is an extremely serious charge.
-A DUI resulting in death can result in jail time.
+A DUI resulting in death is an extremely serious charge and can result in significant jail time.

 The penalties for DUI homicide include: